TheWhatsBot/WhatsBot-Modules/dnslookup/README.md

 ```
 no

-/* If you have an additional dependency replace te above no to like this 👇
+/* If you have an additional dependency write this like 👇
 "axios": "^0.21.0"
 */
 ```